belangeo/pyo/documentation/source/compiling.rst

 Compiling pyo from sources
 ==========================

-Here is how you can compile pyo from sources on Linux and MacOS (if you are interested in the adventure of compiling pyo from sources on Windows, you can take a look at my personal notes in `windows-10-64bit-build-routine.txt
+Here is how you can compile pyo from sources on Linux and macOS (if you are interested in the adventure of compiling pyo from sources on Windows, you can take a look at my personal notes in `windows-10-64bit-build-routine.txt
 <https://github.com/belangeo/pyo/blob/master/scripts/win/windows-10-64bit-build-routine.txt>`_).